 We stay at the island’s largest landmark building, the historic Island Inn, dating from 1907.
 It has been renovated and is most comfortable, just right for simple island life.
 The food is truly fine dining, with some wonderful local dishes (yes lobster – even at breakfast with scrambled eggs).
 Take a peek at their menu on the Island Inn website.
 Our rooms have private bath, and most of our breakfasts and dinners will be here, with a chance to sample other island fare at lunch time.
 The Inn has WIFI, a common phone in the lobby, and bring-your-own for alcoholic libations.

 Buildings of the small village are colorful.
 So are the docks, fishing gear, stacks of lobster pots, and lichens which grown on rocks and aging wood structures.
 Rocking chairs on the large front porch lend a view of Manana Island which protects the quiet Monhegan harbor.
 For the first three years of Naturalist Journey’s history, we made annual fall treks with our groups to Monhegan Island, introduced to us by friend and colleague Tom Potter.
 After a long hiatus (so many places to go!) we are pleased to revive this trip for September 2020–timed for the peak of fall bird migration.

-Join our senior guide Carlos Sanchez for fantastic birding and experience the quaint, quintessentially “Maine” coastal village that is established here, home to artists in the summer and some hardy fishermen year-round.
+Join our senior guide Dan Donaldson for fantastic birding and experience the quaint, quintessentially “Maine” coastal village that is established here, home to artists in the summer and some hardy fishermen year-round.
 Ten miles off the mainland, we take a one-hour ferry to get on and off the island.
 Our tour first and last nights are near the airport in Portland, Maine.

 - En route to the island, bird wetlands, farmlands and coastal areas near Portland, Maine, a major hotspot for migrating shorebirds and waders